jrief/django-formset/docs/source/single-form.rst

 	  <button type="button" click="submit -> proceed">Submit</button>
 	</django-formset>

-Here we see, that in addition to the form object, we pass a few CSS classes to the renderer.
+What we see here is, that in addition to the form object, we pass a few CSS classes to the renderer.
 These are named ``field_classes`` and ``form_classes``.
 Let's explain how we can use them to style our form.
 When rendered, the above form will roughly turn into HTML such as:

 .. code-block:: html